PiyushDangre/study-notes/Java/overriding_vs_overloading.md

   - Overriding method can throw checked exception which is narrower than the one declared in original method.
 - Static method cannot be overridden and final method cannot be inherited (and overridden).
 - Constructor cannot be overriden.
+- Method overloading is an example of **Dynamic Binding** where which method to call is decided by JVM at runtime.